Skip to content

 }

-As you can see, Skapi provides convenient form data handling by structuring user input data based on the input type and the name attribute.
+As you can see, Skapi provides convenient form data handling by automatically structuring user input data based on the input type and the name attribute.

 Using Input Elements, Textarea, and Select Elements